-Pro Tip: The plant might show signs of stress immediately after re-potting due to transplant shock.
-You need not worry as it will revive naturally after successful adaptation.
+The plant might show signs of stress immediately after re-potting due to transplant shock.
+But it will revive naturally after successful adaptation in a few weeks.

-As the plant is a moderate grower, you need not prune them often.
-However, trimming off the axis helps in enhancing side growth, promoting bushier foliage.
+As the plant is a moderate grower, you need not prune Hoyas often.

 Besides, pruning also enhances new healthy growth and helps solve the problem of stunted growth.